-No known prehistoric, ethnographic and/or mission era settlements or contemporary Native American resources, including sacred places and/or traditional use areas, have been identified within the study area.
+No known prehistoric, ethnographic and/or mission era settlements or contemporary Native American resources, including sacred places and/or traditional use areas, have been identified in or adjacent to the project site.
 The NAHC was contacted for a search of the SLF for the project site (Basin 2024).
-The SLF results were negative (Basin 2024).
-No Native American Tribes have requested consultation per AB52 on the project.
+The SLF search was negative (Basin 2024).
+Eleven locally knowledgeable Native American individuals/organizations listed by the NAHC were contacted to determine if "tribal cultural resources" are/were present (Basin 2024).
+No responses were received.
+Refer to section 3.5.1 for additional information.